Team-OperativeDiary/Equipment-Usage-Diary/README.md

 ## Project Documentation

+## Setting Up a Local MySQL Database with MySqlWorkbench

+- **download the database query**

+- **Create a local database connection**

+- **open the query in a local database connection and run the query**

+- **download config.py and replace the connection string with your own connection string from the database you created.**

+## Hosting the app online

 1. **Choose a Hosting Provider:**

-    - Select a web hosting provider that supports Python and Flask applications.
+    - Select a web hosting provider that supports Python and Flask application alongside mySql

 2. **Deploy the Application:**

     - Upload the project files to your hosting server.
     - Configure the server to run the Flask application.
+    - Configure the database connection and replace the string in the config.py

 ## Issues with External Project Group